Reconstruction and Extension of the Proudhon Secondary School in Besançon

 - LabelsBâtiment biosourcé niveau 3

-- Notable detailsTimber-concrete composite floor with glued-in rod assembly, construction in occupied premises
+- Notable detailsTimber-concrete hybrid floor with glued-in rod assembly, construction in occupied premises

 Credits